gothxcat/conanimator/README.md

 ## Development and Contribution
-- See `STRUCTURE` for an outline of the project
+- See `docs/STRUCTURE` for an outline of the project
-- Code begins at `src/main.cpp`
+- Execution starts at `src/main.cpp`

 ### Feature Roadmap